-The result for the 12 months ended 31 December 2012 was an overall surplus of £97,453 (2011: surplus £71,924).
-Unrestricted funds had a surplus of £78,218, after a transfer of £75,000 to the Intensive Care Foundation Restricted Fund (2011: surplus of £38,206).
+The result for the 12 months ended 31 December 2013 was an overall surplus of £109,177 (2012: surplus £97,453).
+Unrestricted funds had a surplus of £108,380, after a transfer of £50,000 to the Intensive Care Foundation Restricted Fund (2012: surplus of £78,218).
 The Memorandum of Association prohibits the payment of a dividend.

-The main sources of income were subscriptions from members which were lower at £450,943, following a restructuring of subscription rates, and the registration fees and associated income from meetings and seminars of £538,651.
+The main sources of income were subscriptions from members, which increased to £462,853, reflecting an increase in membership, and slightly lower registration fees and associated income from meetings and seminars of £518,068.
 The Industry Partnership scheme continued to provide an important link with companies providing products and services for critical care.
-Membership of the scheme declined slightly and generated an income of £157,000, which supports the education and research programme.
+Membership of the scheme increased and generated an income of £181,000, which financially supports the education and research programme.
 Other income received was mainly from advertising revenue from the Society's journal.

 Donations provided the main contribution to funding the Intensive Care Foundation, including Society members whose donations supported grant awards to New Investigators.
-The Foundation co-ordinates all research undertaken by the Society and a transfer of £75,000 made from the unrestricted fund surplus for the year enabled the Foundation to maintain its programme.
-B Braun continued its funding for the Intensive Care Foundation Deputy Directors of Research, with a grant of £15,000.
+The Foundation co-ordinates all research undertaken by the Society and a transfer of £50,000 from the unrestricted fund surplus for the year enabled the Foundation to cover net expenditure and maintain its programme.
+B Braun continued funding for the Intensive Care Foundation Deputy Directors of Research, with a grant of £15,000.

-The total cost of administering the Society was £492,829.
+The total cost of administering the Society increased to £532,750, with additional staffing and IT support costs.
 These costs comprised Membership and Support Services and Governance, and include maintaining and staffing a secretariat for members and to support activities, the journal JICS, together with committees and the management costs of Council.
 Allocations of staffing and administration costs related to meetings and seminars, publications, the Industry Partnership Scheme and the Intensive Care Foundation are made to reflect the proportion of time and costs incurred.
 This is reassessed each year, and resulted in an increase in the amounts allocated.
-Governance costs are directly allocated or apportioned on an assessed basis, and included additional costs in the year for conducting a strategy review and implementing constitutional changes.
+Governance costs are directly allocated or apportioned on an assessed basis, and in the previous year included additional costs for conducting a strategy review and implementing constitutional changes.